 The City of Omro residents may take grass, garden waste and brush to the clean land fill located at 1221 South Webster Avenue.
-A key can be picked up at City Hall from Monday-Friday between 8 AM and 4:30 PM or the gate is opened and the site is monitored on Saturday mornings from 8 AM - Noon from Spring until Fall (weather dependent).
-Rocks, concrete and brick can be taken to our landfill on Hy 116 across from the cemetery during business hours with a checked out key.
+The gate is opened and the site is monitored on Saturday mornings from 8 AM - Noon from Spring until Fall (weather dependent).
+Rocks, concrete and brick can be taken to our landfill on Hy 116 across from the cemetery with permission from our Public Works Director.
+Call Steve Bilkey at 685-7020.
 The first full week in May, the city will take larger items such as furniture, etc, during our "clean-up week".
 Consult your garbage and recycling magnet or contact city hall for dates and hours and items allowed.

-The City of Omro Department of Public Works will begin its fall curbside collection on Monday October 22, 2018.
+The City of Omro Department of Public Works will begin its fall curbside collection around the third full week in October, depending on when the leaves drop.
 Collection will begin on the south side of the city.
 Residents are reminded to rake their leaves out to and along the edge of the roadway, on the terrace/grass, not in the actual street/roadway.
 Please make sure leaves are clear of all objects, such as: vehicles, garbage cans, mailboxes, etc. Do not place yard waste, pumpkins, tomatoes, branches, walnuts, or such materials in with leaves.
 Crews will not pick up piles with these items mixed in.

 Street division crews will collect loose leaves throughout the City by following a regular rotation.
 Crews make several cycles thru the city.
 Each cycle may take 2-4 days, with the total number of cycles through the city being weather dependent.
 Please rake downed leaves as soon as possible.
 Any leaves left along the roadway after the final cycle become the responsibility of the property owner and subject to fines under Omro ordinances.

-Residents are reminded that our Webster landfill will be open on Saturdays from 8:00 A.M. - Noon until November 17th, 2018 for leaf disposal.
+Residents are reminded that our Webster landfill will be open on Saturdays from 8:00 A.M. - Noon for leaf disposal through the Saturday before Thanksgiving.

 Thank you for your cooperation.
 If you have any questions, please contact Steve Bilkey, Public Works Director, at 920-685-7020.